matplotlib/matplotlib/doc/api/api_changes.rst

 Changes for 0.98.x
 ==================

+* Modified :func:`matplotlib.mlab.psd`, :func:`matplotlib.mlab.csd`,
+  :func:`matplotlib.mlab.cohere`, and :func:`matplotlib.mlab.specgram`
+  to scale one-sided densities by a factor of 2.
+Also, optionally scale the densities by the sampling frequency, which gives true values of densities that can be integrated by the returned frequency values.
+  This also gives better MatLab compatibility.
+The corresponding :class:`matplotlib.axes.Axes` methods and :mod:`matplotlib.pyplot` functions were updated as well.

 * Font lookup now uses a nearest-neighbor approach rather than an exact match.
 Some fonts may be different in plots, but should be closer to what was requested.